 the National Center for Global Health and Medicine Hospital

 Please check the consultation hours and days of closure before making an appointment via the app.
 Although every effort is being made to precise the available hours, you may be able to make an appointment at the hour designated as closure.
 In such a case, we will inform.
 We appreciate your kindness.

 (Y16/Z04/N07) and Exit 1 of Kojimachi Station (Y15).

 When you seek help from a Japanese, please show the Japanese version of the map on the right.

 You can make an inquiry via e-mail by sending to

 (in order to prevent spam e-mails, there are hard breaks (returns); when you make an e-mail, please connect the words.)

 Normally, you will be able to receive a reply within a day.
 On days of closure, it may take more time.
 Please make sure that the e-mail server of your account does accept @icloud domain.)

-As for the subject, please fill in anything that identifies you, e.g.,
+As for the subject, please fill in anything that identifies you, that is,

-If you have been to the clinic, kindly write down the patient number, e.g.,
+If you have been to the clinic, kindly write down the patient number, for example,

 If you are pregnant, please write the first day of the last menstrual period.